-Multifunctional furniture that can be adjusted to promote collaboration or partitions that can either be removed or put up for private meetings are becoming popular.
+Multifunctional furniture that can be adjusted to promote collaboration, as well as partitions that can either be removed or put up for private meetings, are becoming popular.
 There can be formal and informal spaces where teamwork can be done, while quieter zones can be allocated for work that requires more focus.

 Personnel may no longer have designated desks and may instead share tables or use team pods.

 As we have already mentioned, the future office must support and even foster a culture of collaboration.
 Employees are looking to have better experience in the office than before the pandemic started, especially now that they’ve experienced remote work.